shubhambane/100daysofcode/README.md

 ### The Challenge

 - **What I'll Do**: Every Tuesday, Thursday and Saturday, I'll pick a UI design and code it in Flutter.
-- **Why Flutter?**: I'm passionate about mobile & web app development, and Flutter is my weapon of choice!
+- **Why Flutter?**: I'm passionate about mobile & web app development, and Flutter is my weapon of choice  for its versatility and efficiency.
 - **Sharing is Caring**: All my code will be open-source and available right here on GitHub.
+Feel free to explore, learn, and contribute!

+### Phases of the Challenge
+- **Days 1-15: Design to Code in 45-60 Mins Only**: Rapid coding sessions, transforming UI designs into functional Flutter code in under an hour.
+Quick and efficient!
+- **Days 16-30: More Modular Code**: Phase 2 kicks in!
+Focusing on code quality and modularity for a robust and maintainable solution.
+Let's make the codebase shine!
+- **Coming Soon**: Lazy Loading

 ### How Can You Get Involved?